paul-gomes/Distribution_Estimation/README.md

 1. IRIS dataset
 2. Balance Scale dateset

 I have created a class, GMM, that has e_step, m_step, loglikelihood, fit functions.
-In the main class, I have read the data and using GMM class I creted kernel density plots for each features as well as GMM estimation for multiple features.
+In the main class, I have read the data and using GMM class I created kernel density plots for each features as well as GMM estimation for multiple features.

 #### Density plots for IRIS dataset
 ![petal_length](https://github.com/paul-gomes/Distribution_Estimation/blob/main/Image/petal_length.png)